 Int.
 No. 672

-By Council Members Treyger, Chin, Miller, Torres, Adams, Rose, Levin, Lander and Ampry-Samuel
+By Council Members Treyger, Chin, Miller, Torres, Adams, Rose, Levin, Lander, Ampry-Samuel and Rivera

 A Local Law to amend the administrative code of the city of New York, in relation to requiring the department of education to provide information about the department of citywide administrative services civil service examinations to students